-Issues Operational Guidelines changes Other Processes requiring changes 2.5 Reporting on State of Conservation Reactive monitoring reports should be presented in a single document in a consistent format to facilitate discussion and consideration (standardised formats) (ITF 2.5.2) (OG Para 68) Working documents on monitoring should be distributed early (a minimum of 6 weeks prior to meetings) to relevant bodies and States Parties, so Committee has time to discuss issues.
-They should not be read aloud during meetings (ITF 2.5.1) (OG Paras 68-76) Presentations on the state of conservation of World Heritage Sites should be encouraged to use images and maps to improve comprehension (ITF 2.5.3) (OG Paras 69-71,77) Each year the State Parties of one region shall submit to the Centre their periodic report on the state of conservation of the same sites and establish a document summarising the reports and commenting on the state of conservation of the sites.
+Issues Proposed changes agreed by the Bureau in June 2000, for implementation at the Bureau and Committee meetings in Cairns.
+Proposed changes discussed by the Bureau in June 2000, for further consideration by the Special Session of the Bureau.
+Proposed changes discussed by the Bureau in June 2000, for further consideration by the Committee in Cairns.
+2.5 Reporting on State of Conservation (continued) Each year the State Parties of one region shall submit to the Centre their periodic report on the state of conservation of their sites.
+The Centre will examine those reports inter alia in the light of the results of the earlier examination of the same sites and establish a document summarising the reports and commenting on the state of conservation of the sites.
 That document of the Centre shall be submitted to the subcommittee which will then identify the sites where no problems, minor problems or major problems exist.
-The Committee will then examine the report of the sub-Committee will individe the sites with major problems.
-Any member of the Committee will however, have the right to demand a discussion on a site considered by the Subcommittee on those reactive monitoring Proposed approach to state of conservation reporting using sub-committees (ITF 2.5.6 C) (OG Section II) The next revision of the Operational Guidelines should refer to the distribution of state of conservation to the State Party concerned at the same time as to the Bureau and Committee (See CANT 4.6.g)) (OG Paras 69-71, 77) The Task Force on Implementation should prepare between the Bureau of July 2000 and the Committee of 2000 proposals on the reactive monitoring activities including the role of the Centre, advisory bodies and other UNESCO sectors.
-The Task Force will also prepare Criteria for a more strategic selection of sites for reactive monitoring (ITF 2.5.5 B).
-In reviewing the state of conservation of World Heritage Sites, the Committee should examine reports on periodic monitoring, focusing on general trends and developing broad strategies to improve the state of conservation.
-The Committee should only examine reports on reactive monitoring on an exceptional basis.
-(ITF 2.5.4 B).
-2.6 Inscription on World Heritage In Danger List New sections of text to be provided on the definition and objectives of the List of World Heritage in Danger (see CANT p 16, 3.III.D.)
+The Committee will then examine the report of the sub-Committee but limiting the discussion to the sites with major problems.
+Any member of the Committee will however, have the right to demand a discussion on a site considered by the Subcommittee as being with no or only minor problems.
+The same procedure will apply to the reactive monitoring, but the Task Force on implementation, still has to make proposals to the Committee on those reactive monitoring Proposed approach to state of conservation reporting using subcommittees (ITF 2.5.6 C) (OG Section II) The next revision of the Operational Guidelines should refer to the distribution of state of conservation documentation to the State Party concerned at the same time as to the Bureau and Committee (See CANT 4.6.g)) (OG Paras 69-71, 77) New sections of text to be provided on a definition of 'periodic reporting' and follow-up to periodic reporting (see CANT p 15, 3.III.B.)
+(OG Section III.B) New sections of text to be provided on the objectives of reactive reporting, purpose of reactive monitoring reports and follow-up to these reports (see CANT p 16, 3.III.C.)
+(OG Section III.C) 2.6 Inscription on World Heritage In Danger List New sections of text to be provided on the definition and objectives of the List of World Heritage in Danger (see CANT p 16, 3.III.D.)
 (OG Section III.D) The Committee should develop clear indicators (based on statements of value agreed at inscription) to report on conservation and management.
-These indicators should be followed in a consistent way (including preparation of checklist to enable comparative analysis).
-A monitoring framework to be developed to identify the threshold levels of threat that trigger nomination to the In Danger List (Operational Guideline paras 80-85) A monitoring framework to also specify an action plan and review process that determines when to remove a property from the In-Danger list (paras 92 and 93) (ITF 2.6.1 B) (OG Paras 68-76) The Committee should carry out systematic evaluations of the effectiveness of inscription on the World Heritage in Danger List and related assistance in the protection of sites (ITF 2.6.4 C).
+These indicators should be followed in a consistent way (including preparation of checklist to enable comparative analysis). • A monitoring framework to be developed to identify the threshold levels of threat that trigger nomination to the In Danger List (Operational Guideline paras 80-85) • A monitoring framework to also specify an action plan and review process that determines when to remove a property from the In-Danger list (paras 92 and 93) (ITF 2.6.1 B) (OG Paras 68-76) Funding assistance should be allocated on a priority basis to sites on the In Danger